r2r-dev/foobarquix/README.md

   clean            Remove .cache directory and foobarquix binary dev-env          Start a local Kubernetes cluster using minikube and deploy application
 ```
+### Environment
+This project relies strongly on environment hermeticity and reproducibility.
+Such can be achieved (to some degree) by utilising containerized development environment.

+Targets [`test`](build/test.sh) and [`build`](build/build.sh) are [executed](build/run-in-docker.sh) within previously compiled [image](images/base-env), and their results are stored on host, rather than in a container itself.
+This approach allows for greater flexibility, portability, and fine grained caching of intermediate artifacts.

+### Packaging
+Application distributed as [container image](images/runtime), basing on tailored down rootfs without usual distribution overhead and unnecessary utilities.
+Code itself is [compiled to a binary format](build/build.sh) in order to even further reduce its size.
+Moreover, to limit possibility of exploitation application process is executed as non-root user

+### Deployment
+FooBarQix is suitable for running on Kubernetes cluster in a form of [Helm chart](charts/foobarqix).

+### Infrastructure
+This repository contains scripts for [local infastructure](build/dev-env.sh), set-up as well as resource definitions allowing for [GitOps](infra/argocd) style deployment.

 ## Web Routes
 All routes are available on `/` or `/redoc` paths with Swagger or ReDoc.